lammps/lammps/doc/src/Python_install.rst

       2. Modify the ``$HOME/myenv/bin/activate`` script

          The ``activate`` script initializes the environment for use.
-For convienience, add two additional lines at the end of this script:
+For convenience, add two additional lines at the end of this script:

          * To allow the dynamic library loader to find the LAMMPS shared library, add